Research Awards FAQ

 See the Archives for the Winesett Scholars for examples of finalist and winning essays.

 Research done in a laboratory setting and research studies conducted by students would not count for this award.
-If the student has done extensive library research in conjunction with such a project, however, s/he is encouraged to apply.
+If the student has done extensive library research in conjunction with such a project, however, they are encouraged to apply.

 Q: What does my faculty sponsor need to do?

-A: The faculty sponsor must complete the support form at: http://goo.gl/forms/BajMVtBhgy The form’s content will only be seen by the judges.
-Faculty members with questions may contact the Library Research Awards Committee Chair, Candice Benjes-Small, email@example.com.
+A: The faculty sponsor must complete the online support form.
+The form’s content will only be seen by the judges.
+Faculty members with questions may contact one of the Library Research Awards Committee Co-Chairs, Alyssa Archer or Lisa Dinkle.

 Q: Should I apply for the upper division or lower division award?